-We’re on the second week of study as we read Jonah: Navigating a Life Interrupted by Priscilla Shirer.
-When learned this week that when God gave a command to Jonah, the prophet covered his ears and ran!
+We’re on the second week of Jonah: Navigating a Life Interrupted by Priscilla Shirer.
+We learned this week that when God gave a command to Jonah, the prophet covered his ears and ran!
 He did not want to receive further instruction from the Lord, so he skipped town and turned away from prayer.
 Jonah was not willing to obey the Lord.

 Jonah was on a run from God not only with his feet but with his heart as well. -Priscilla Shirer